 “We invite our neighbors and community leaders to be part of something truly transformative that will not only expand access to healthcare but also strengthen the very fabric of our community," Flood said in a statement.

-Intermountain didn't detail the projected cost of the facility in its news announcement or a timetable for the opening.
+Intermountain said a groundbreaking for the new pediatric hospital will take place in 2025, with an estimated opening date in 2030.
 The system said more details on the project would be released at a later date.

 The health system has been expanding pediatric services in recent years, and Intermountain has engaged in ambitious fundraising efforts to support that work.